 - Audited financial statements, 990-PF annual information returns, investment returns, and general asset allocation.

 Some of the documents made public may be summaries or edited to protect confidentiality or encourage candor in the preparation of the document.
 Such edited documents or summaries will be described as such.
 A Foundation staff committee appointed by the President will address any issues associated with this policy and the determination of a document or information as public or private.
-Questions about this policy should be addressed to Andrew Solomon, Vice President of Public Affairs, or Joshua Mintz, Vice President and General Counsel.
+Questions about this policy should be addressed to Andrew Solomon, Managing Director of Communications, or Joshua Mintz, Vice President and General Counsel.